 Curaçao: Country and Foreign Investment

-The islands were discovered by the Spanish in 1499; the peaceful native inhabitants, a tribe of Arawak Indians, were mostly transported to Hispaniola.
-In 1634 Curaçao fell to the Dutch and became an important base for expeditions against the Spanish.
+In 1634 Curaçao fell to the Dutch West India Company and became an important base for their expeditions against the Spanish.
 During the 18th century Curaçao became a trading port for pirates, American rebels, Dutch merchants, Spaniards and Creoles from the mainland.
-The English took Curaçao briefly in 1800 but Dutch rule was restored in 1816 and the port was declared free.
+It was also a major centre for the slave trade and managed to undercut the other participants in this infamous enterprise.

 After the Dutch West India Company filed for bankruptcy, Curaçao formally become a Dutch colony.
 From 1845 the Dutch West Indies were organised into Suriname and Curaçao and dependencies.
 In 1914, oil was discovered in neighbouring Venezuela, leading to the Dutch company Shell establishing an oil refinery on Curaçao, greatly improving the island’s economic prospects.

 In 1948 Curaçao and the other Dutch-owned Caribbean islands (St. Maarten, Saba, St. Eustatius, Bonaire and Aruba) were consolidated into one territory, the Netherlands Antilles.
 The capital was Willemstad on Curaçao, which dominated the jurisdiction.
 Dissatisfaction with this arrangement led to Aruba’s secession in 1986.